-Ewing sarcoma is part of a group of cancers called the Ewing Family of Tumors (EFT) that affect the bones or nearby soft tissue.
-Cancer occurs when normal cells change and grow uncontrollably, forming a mass called a tumor.
+Ewing sarcoma is part of a group of cancers called the Ewing Family of Tumors that affect the bones or nearby soft tissue.
+Cancer occurs when healthy cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

-Depending on the type, EFT develops in different places.
-EFT includes:
+Depending on the type, Ewing tumors develop in different places.

-- Ewing sarcoma: Also called Ewing tumor of the bones, this is the most common type of EFT.
+Ewing sarcoma.
+Also called Ewing tumor of the bones, Ewing sarcoma is the most common type of EFT.
+Ewing sarcoma most often develops in the leg, pelvis, rib, arm, or spine.

-- Peripheral primitive neuroectodermal tumor (PPNET): This is a rare tumor found in the bones and soft tissues.
+Peripheral primitive neuroectodermal tumor (PPNET).
+PPNET is a rare tumor found in the bones and soft tissues.
 This includes Askin's tumor, which is a PPNET of the chest wall.

 This section covers Ewing sarcoma diagnosed in children and teenagers.
 For more information about Ewing sarcoma in adults, please read Cancer.Net's Guide to Bone Cancer.